 It is a 120 years old Machiya.

-4.Join the Guided Walking Tour, “Night-Time Exploration in Gion”This is a must tour if you want to learn the history of Gion and the life of Geiko.
+4.Join the Guided Walking Tour, “Go on a Gion Night Walk, Kyoto”This is a must tour if you want to learn the history of Gion and the life of Geisha.

-The tour starts in Kitaza, where historical building complexes assemble.
+The tour starts in Gion Shijo Station, where historical building complexes assemble.

-You will be guided by a knowledgeable and English proficient guide, who would introduce you to the inner streets of Gion not many tourists know, including some sites that inspired the movie, Memoir of Geisha.
+You will be guided by a knowledgeable guide, who would introduce you to the inner streets of Gion not many tourists know, including a shrine.

 5. Atmospheric Dining in Gion or Ponto-choIn Gion and Ponto-cho areas, you can have the most atmospheric culinary experience.